IagoGarciaSuarez/Chatbot/README.md

 # chatbot_SMA
-Repository dedicated to the chatbot made for Multiagents Sistems in Informatics Eng.
+Repository dedicated to the chatbot made for Multiagents Sistems practice in 2021.